Charged Black-Hole Binary Evolution at Second Post-Newtonian Order: Gauge invariant quantities

 \section{Gauge invariant quantities}

 With the conservative 2PN dynamics derived in the previous sections, we are now in the position of computing, with 2PN accuracy, the corrections induced by the charge to the most relevant gauge-invariant quantities for a charged BBH.
 On the one hand, in the simplifying setting of an adiabatic evolution over a sequence of circular orbits, we will compute the binding energy and the fractional advance of the periastron per radial period.~\footnote{Concerning the binding energy, the assumption of circular orbits makes disappear any dissipative contribution associated to Schott terms, which instead, for more general motions, would appear at 1.5PN (i.e.~the PN order of the leading dissipative effects in the dynamics of charged BBHs).
-We also notice that 'pseudo-Schott' terms like those recently computed at 4PN in Ref.~\cite{Trestini:2025nzr} for neutral BBHs, which would persist for circular orbits, do not appear before the 3PN order for charged BBHs.} On the other hand, without imposing any restriction on the orbital motion, we will derive the associated scattering angle, which is known to encode the full conservative information of the underlying bound dynamics.
+We also notice that 'pseudo-Schott' terms like those recently computed at 4PN in Ref.~\cite{Trestini:2025nzr} for neutral BBHs, which would persist for circular orbits, do not appear before the 3PN order for charged BBHs.} On the other hand, without imposing any restriction on the orbital motion, we will derive the associated conservative scattering angle,~\footnote{In general, the scattering angle also includes dissipative contributions (see, e.g., Refs.~\cite{Bini:2021jmj,Bini:2025rng}); however, these are specific to hyperbolic motions and thus cannot be directly connected (i.e.~via analytic continuation) to the bound case.} which is known to encode the full conservative information of the underlying bound dynamics.